EpicJohn11/BotGames/README.md

-# BotGames
+# Bot Games
-Play Games with a Robot.
+A simple HTML-JS program where you can play simple games with a robot.

+Programmed badly by EpicJohn